e-dant/watcher/README.md

 uses a near-zero amount of resources. *[1]*

-If you don't want to use it in another project, don't worry, because it comes with one.
-Just build and run and you've got yourself a filesystem watcher, which is pretty cool.
+If you don't want to use it in another project, don't worry.
+It comes with one.
+Just build and run and you've got yourself a filesystem watcher which prints filesystem events as JSON, which is pretty cool.

-You could, for example, run this program, pipe it to `grep`, filtering through the noise:
+You could, for example, run this program, await events, and filter through the noise:

 ```bash
 # get